rag-on-a-stick/flutter_learn/README.md

 # flutter_learn
-This is a repsitory to learn and use flutter while getting fimilar with git
+This is a repsitory for me to learn and use flutter while getting fimilar with git